felipemotarocha/smart-stock-portfolio/README.md

 REACT_APP_GOOGLE_CLIENT_ID=YOUR_GOOGLE_CLIENT_ID
 ```

-## How To Get Your Google Client Id 🔑
+## How To Get Your Google Client ID 🔑

 Read the official Google OAuth Documentation clicking [here](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid 'Google OAuth Documentation') to know how you can get yours.
 Don't forget to add the URL of the application (i.e http://localhost:3000) to the **Authorized JavaScript origins**.